 Google Summer of Code began in 2005 as a complex experiment with a simple goal: helping students find work related to their academic pursuits during their school holidays.
 In GSoC's first year, 40 projects and 400 students participated.
-By the conclusion of the eleventh Google Summer of Code in 2015, almost 11,000 students have been accepted into the program.
-Best of all, most of the organizations participating over the past eleven years reported that the program helped them find new community members and active committers.
+By the conclusion of the twelfth Google Summer of Code in 2016, over 12,000 students have been accepted into the program.
+Best of all, most of the organizations participating over the past twelve years reported that the program helped them find new community members and active committers.

-So you can imagine how GSoC has grown over the last decade and in the process helped students in making most of their summer time by working on exciting open source projects and also helped the open source community by finding them potential contributors.
+So you can imagine how GSoC has grown over the last decade plus and in the process helped students in making most of their summer time by working on exciting open source projects and also helped the open source community by finding them, potential contributors.

 You can take a look at the appendix if you're interested in a more extensive history of the program.